Multiscale Adaptive Inference on Conditional Moment Inequalities: Empirical Illustration

 Figure \ref{cr95_asym_dist_fig} shows the resulting confidence region.
-For comparison, Figures \ref{cr95_est_fig} and \ref{cr95_cons_fig} show confidence regions using the tests proposed in \citet{armstrong_asymptotically_2011} and \citet{andrews_inference_2013} respectively, taken directly from \citet{armstrong_asymptotically_2011}.
-The test considered in this paper can be thought of as introducing an optimal weighting to the \citet{andrews_inference_2013} statistic that improves the rate for local alternatives from $n^{-\gamma/(2d_X+2\gamma)}$ to the $(n/\log n)^{\gamma/(d_X+2\gamma)}$ rate obtained in Theorem \ref{local_alt_thm} in the set identified case, while reducing the rate by a $\log n$ term in the point identified case.
-The \citet{armstrong_asymptotically_2011} test yields a slightly better improvement in power, but is not robust to failure of certain smoothness conditions.
+For comparison, Figures \ref{cr95_est_fig} and \ref{cr95_cons_fig} show confidence regions using the test statistic $\left|\inf_{I(s,t)\subseteq \hat{\mathcal{X}}} E_n m(W_i,\theta)I(s<X_i<s+t)\right|_{-}$, which is similar to the statistic used in this paper, but does not weight moments by the inverse of their standard deviation.
+The constant weighting used by this statistic falls under the conditions of \citet{andrews_inference_2013} and \citet{kim_kyoo_il_set_2008}.
+These figures are taken directly from \citet{armstrong_asymptotically_2011}.
+Figure \ref{cr95_est_fig} uses this statistic along with a critical value proposed in \citet{armstrong_asymptotically_2011}, while Figure \ref{cr95_cons_fig} uses a critical value that is more conservative, but valid under weaker conditions.
+The test considered in this paper can be thought of as introducing an optimal weighting to the \citet{andrews_inference_2013} statistic.
+This improves the rate for local alternatives from $n^{-\gamma/(2d_X+2\gamma)}$ to the $(n/\log n)^{-\gamma/(d_X+2\gamma)}$ rate obtained in Theorem \ref{local_alt_thm} in the set identified case, while worsening the rate by a $\log n$ term in the point identified case.
+The \citet{armstrong_asymptotically_2011} test yields a slightly better improvement in power in certain situations, but is not robust to failure of certain smoothness conditions.
 We also report confidence regions for each component of $(\theta_1,\theta_2)$, formed by projecting the confidence region onto each component.
 Table \ref{ci_table} reports these confidence intervals, along with the corresponding confidence intervals formed using other methods reproduced from \citet{armstrong_asymptotically_2011} for convenience.

 The slope parameter, $\theta_2$, gives the median increase in yearly prescription drug spending associated with an increase in income.
 Thus, according to the results using the test proposed in this paper, a 95\% confidence interval puts the median increase in prescription drug expenditures associated with a \$1,000 in income between \$5.30 and \$32.00.
 It is worth making a few notes in comparing this with the confidence regions using the unweighted statistic.
 As predicted by the asymptotic power results, the confidence region for the slope parameter is tighter than the one obtained using an unweighted test statistic with a critical value formed using subsampling with a conservative rate.
 The unweighted statistic gives a better lower bound for the slope parameter when subsampling with an estimated rate is used to form the critical value, but this test is less robust in the sense that it relies on additional smoothness conditions.